jameshughes89/cs102/src/site/topics/queues/linked-queue.rst

 .. note::

-    With the current implementation of the ``LinkedQueue``, missing this edge case would not actually cause a problem with the functionality of the queue.
-However, it is still useful to remove any *dangling* edge cases.
+    With the provided implementation of the ``LinkedQueue``, missing this edge case in the ``dequeue`` would not actually cause a problem since the ``enqueue`` also checks for the empty case.
+However, it is still strongly recommended to remove any *dangling* edge cases.

-    Remember, it's not only about having correct code, but correct and well written code.
+    Remember, it's not only about having correct code, but correct, understandable, and well written code.

 * What is the computational complexity of a ``dequeue``?